 The Accreditation Commission for Education in Nursing (ACEN)

 3343 Peachtree Road, Suite 850

 Atlanta, GA 30326

-If any portion of the Immunization form is left incomplete, your application to the nursing program will be voided.
-The Immunization Record requires your full name and student ID#.
-If you have questions regarding the Immunization Record, please contact the pre-nursing advisor at 308-398-7360.
+If any portion of the Immunization form is left incomplete, including your full name and student ID#, your application to the nursing program will be voided.

 It is highly recommended that you retain a copy of your immunization record and submit original to Nursing Department during open enrollment period.

 - How long will it take?

 At 2019-20 tuition and fee rates, completing the 64-65 credits required for the Associate Degree in Nursing costs:

 Nebraska residents - $6,720 - $6,825